cwarden45/DTC_Scripts/23andMe/README.md

 `i4000313	7	117149185	II`

-While I should have gone back to my own result to double-check how my variant appeared, I think part of the confusion is how this same variant would appear in a .vcf file from sequencing data, where you can see some examples [here](https://www.biostars.org/p/361415/#366495) (and I mention other places you can look within this repository a little higher up in that disucssion).
+While I should have gone back to my own result to double-check how my variant appeared, I think part of the confusion is how this same variant would appear in a .vcf file from sequencing data, where you can see some examples [here](https://www.biostars.org/p/361415/#366495) (and I mention other places you can look within this repository, a little higher up in that Biostars discussion).

 Nevertheless, if anybody read those results in between the time that I figured this out, I apologize for the confusion.